SMART Permission Tickets

 • Access calculation and access constraint enforcement

-• Seven single-ticket use-case profiles
+• Seven use-case ticket types

 This specification does not define: